 usually drape a white saree with red borders.
 The Meghval

-The Jogi women wear a 'chola' as the upper garment, which is usually made of red printed fabric, the lower garment is a skirt made of 'katari chhint'.
+and wear a black and red-chequered Saadi of thick woven fabric draped around the waist.
+The Jogi women wear a Chola as the upper garment, which is usually made of red printed fabric, the lower garment is a skirt made of Katari Chhint.
 Among the tribal communities of the north-east, such as the Mizos, the Manipuris, the Khasi tribe

-, the Naga tribe and the Arunachilis, the people are seen wearing beautifully coloured woven clothing much like a sarong, and woven shawls which represent the identity of each tribal group.
+, the Naga tribe and the Arunachilis, the people are seen wearing beautifully coloured woven clothing much like a Sarong, and woven shawls which represent the identity of each tribal group.
 Similarly, there are many more Indian tribes who dress according to their deep rooted tradition.

 Accessorising a particular garment is a rather integral part of Indian dressing.
 Costume accessories and costume jewellery are items that are widely used in India to complement fashion.
 Thus in India most women can be seen adorned in earrings, nose ornaments, rings, anklets and brightly colored bangles.
-Some paint a dot of colour or apply a readymade Bindi, on their foreheads.
+Some paint a dot of colour or apply a readymade Bindi on their foreheads.